 If I am exempt, do I still need to meet residency requirements?

 Yes.
 Exemption only applies to the test and English language requirement.
-All other requirements for ILR or citizenship — including the qualifying residency period — still apply.
+All other requirements for ILR or citizenship — including the required number of years living in the UK — still apply.

 Common Mistakes to Avoid

-Assuming any health condition qualifies.
-Only long-term conditions that genuinely prevent you from sitting the test qualify.
-Minor health issues, anxiety about tests, or temporary conditions do not meet the threshold.
+❌ Assuming any health condition qualifies for an exemption Only long-term conditions that genuinely prevent you from sitting the test qualify.
+Minor health issues, anxiety about tests, or temporary conditions do not meet the threshold — the condition must be expected to last 12 months or more.
+Claiming an exemption without qualifying medical evidence will result in the application being refused on this ground.
+Speak to your GP before making any assumptions about eligibility.

 How This Aligns With Official Guidance

 Exemption information on this page is based on official GOV.UK guidance for Indefinite Leave to Remain and British citizenship applications.
-Last reviewed: April 2026.
+Last reviewed: April 2026 — figures correct at time of publication.
+Always check GOV.UK for the latest fees and requirements.

 Official Resources